mifm/RunSimulinkPkg/readme.txt

 "Distribute Applications" in the MATLAB Compiler SDK documentation
 in the MathWorks Documentation Center.

-Verify that a Windows version of Python 2.7, 3.8, 3.9, and/or 3.10 is installed.
+Verify that a Linux version of Python 3.9, 3.10, and/or 3.11 is installed.

 2. Installing the RunSimulinkPkg Package